dmbarbour/wikilon/docs/Performance.md

 My new plan is:

-* implement the performance-critical kernel of my runtime in C or C++
+* implement performance-critical kernel in C
-* leverage LLVM as a basis for JIT
+* leverage LLVM (or Clang) as a basis for JIT
 * integrate LMDB as the basis for stowage
 * support lightweight threads via `{&par}`
 * limit number of passive computation threads
 * dictionaries modeled as ABC values with stowage
 * support 'named root' values, similar to VCache

-I'm feeling very good about having this viable path forward after months (arguably, over a year, though much of that was experimenting with and refining the application model) fighting with Haskell for performance.
+I'm feeling very good about having this viable path forward after months (arguably, over a year, though most of that was refining the Wikilon application models) fighting with Haskell for performance.

 With high performance evaluation and caching, Wikilon becomes a super-spreadsheet of sorts.
-Especially if we later support GPU computations for rendering and physics.
-Cloud computations might be feasible later, though requiring precise interaction with stowage.
+Especially if we later support GPU computations for rendering and physics, or remote distributed comptuations.

 ## Stowage for Large Values